I have directly started my previous business without any business plan.

 Let’s see each in detail.

 Step 1.
 Prepare Checklist for business plan format

 The checklist is the best way to plan, complete anything and it works for the business as well.

-Well prepared checklist will save your time and efforts when you have lots of stuff on your plate.
+Well, a prepared checklist will save your time and effort when you have lots of stuff on your plate.

 So first prepare the checklist.